-These formats provide access to information and knowledge for persons with print-related disabilities including blindness, visual impairment, learning disabilities, and certain motor disabilities.
+These formats provide access to information and knowledge for persons with print-related disabilities including blindness, visual impairment, learning disabilities, and motor disabilities.
 Such services are provided at no cost to RCPD registered students with print-related disabilities, who are both deemed eligible for alternative formats and using the material in MSU credit-granting courses.

 Bookstores serving MSU: